Kaygi22/Kaygi22.github.io/projects/project-1.md

 ---

-I was always curious about block chain technologies, so I decided today to go throw it and set up a small black chain for simple data, and the create a simple cryptocurrency app based on mining transactions between addresses in order to win some rewards.
+I was always curious about block chain technologies, so I decided to go throw it and set up a small blockchain for simple data, and then create a simple cryptocurrency app based on mining transactions between addresses in order to win some rewards.

-On the other hand, there is a simple secured blockchain folder, which contain my block chain source code.
-It based on proof-of-work security method.

 I tried to explain every single method and step by commenting my code.